Questions and answers on the principles, philosophy, and foundations of the project.

 Figures

-“Geomancy itself is the most accurate of divinations, which divines by points of the earth, or any other surfaces, or by a fall, or any other power inscribed, and first reduces them to celestial figures, namely to those sixteen which we above named, making judgment after an astrological manner, by the properties and observations thereof.”
+“Geomancy itself the most accurate of divinations, which divines by points of the earth, or any other surfaces, or by a fall, or any other power inscribed, does first reduce them to celestial figures, viz. to those sixteen which we above named, making judgement after an astrological manner, by the properties and observations thereof.”

 Henry Cornelius Agrippa, Three Books of Occult Philosophy, translated by James Freake (London, 1651)